marcelofinamorvieira/datocms-plugin-ai-translations/README.md

 1. **OpenAI API Key**: Paste a valid OpenAI API key.
 The plugin uses this key for translation requests.
 2. **GPT Model**: Select one of the available GPT-based models.
 Make sure your chosen model supports your needs.
 3. **Translatable Field Types**: Pick which field editor types (single_line, markdown, structured_text, etc.) can be translated.
-4. **Translate Whole Record**: Decide if you want the sidebar feature that translates every localized field in the record.
+4. **Translate Whole Record**: Decide if you want the sidebar feature that allows users to translate every localized field in the record at once.
 5. **Prompt Template**: Customize how translations are requested.
 The plugin uses placeholders like `{fieldValue}`, `{fromLocale}`, `{toLocale}`.

 Save your changes.
 The plugin is now ready.